sunfounder/euler-kit/docs/source/pyproject/py_rfid_music_player.rst

         read()

 #.
-Put the card (or key) close to the MFRC522 module again, the buzzer will play the music stored in the card (or key), and the RGB light bar will light up in a random color at the corresponding location.
+By putting the card (or key) close to the MFRC522 module again, the buzzer will play the music stored on the card (or key), and the RGB strip will light up in a random color.